 Randy Ciarlante is a musician best known for his work with The Band.
 He joined The Band in 1990, singing harmony vocals and playing drums.
 He played and sang on The Band's albums from the 1990s, including Jubilation and High on the Hog.
 After The Band dissolved, he joined the Jim Weider Band from 1998–2006 and continues to play occasionally with Jim Weider's Percolator band.
 In 2006, he joined The Organiks, a band based in Woodstock, New York in which he is a primary vocalist, songwriter and drummer, along with Bruce Katz, Jay Collins and Chris Vitarello.
 Randy Ciarlante has also been a mainstay of the Woodstock NY music scene since 1981 and has played with many of that area's leading musicians over the years.

 Don is the current owner of Big Pink, and is an avid guitarist, singer/song-writer and audio engineer.
 A lover of a well crafted song, he was a leader & lead guitarist with the seminal original late '70s Northeast jam band, the Hooligan Band.
 As a live audio engineer, he worked and toured extensively with NRBQ and did front of house mixing for Warren Zevon, Bonnie Raitt, Jon Sebastian, David Johansen, David Bromberg and many others.

 Don is perhaps the country's leading historian as regards Big Pink - one of the most famous houses in rock n' roll.
-He looks forward to providing Camp Cripple Creek attendees with a highly prized site visit to Big Pink - and plans to give a talk and Q&A on the house's storied past... as well as what's happening there currently.
+He looks forward giving a talk and Q&A on the house's storied past... as well as what's happening there currently.